whitebird08/KETO/README.md

 KETO
 ====
-This is the beginning stages of an app to calculate nutritional ratios for a ketogenic diet.
+These files are the earliest workings of an app to calculate nutritional ratios for a ketogenic diet.
-Mainly working out basic functionality for calculator so far.

-test